pagopa-archive/io-gateway/DEVEL.md

 They are tagged with the date you built them.
 If you change the tag you will also have to change the tag in `admin/Dockerfile` and `ide/Dockerfile`

 The process is manual because it is infrequent and needs awareness of what you are doing.

-## Automating with DockerHub and GitHub

-### Docker Hub account

-Register on `hub.docker.com` an account.
-Go on security and generate a new access token.

-Set locally in your .profile the environment variables `DOCKER_USER` and `DOCKER_TOKEN`.

-Furthermore to automate the process in GitHub add